mikeizbicki/cmc-csci143/week_05/README.md

                (number of rows)*(24 bytes overhead per row + bytes for type)
                ```
                this data cannot be TOASTed
+        1. personally, I use arrays (denormalization) if the following conditions are met:
+            1. only 1 column in the many (i.e. it's possible to use the denormalized form)
+            1. joins on the array will be rare
+            1. updates/deletes to entries in the array are rare
         <!--
         1. method: enums
             1. film-rating (the rating column is restricted to be of the `mpaa_enum` type)